 If, for any reason, I am unable to fulfill a scheduled lesson, notice will be given appropriately and the same discount will be applied to the next month's invoice.

 No shows are unexcused and are fully billable.
+Lesson materials are absolutely required for a lesson and so students arriving without their materials will be considered a no show.
 Please understand that the tuition you pay reserves an exclusive weekly time in my schedule for you/your student.
 Unlike a doctor or a hairdresser, I cannot resell that time nor can I create extra teaching time in which to give lessons.

 Tuition is due promptly, the first lesson of every month.
 Tuition is payable online via PayPal; just click the button on your email invoice.
 If you must be late, please make arrangements with me ahead of time.
 If tuition is not received by the 15th of the month, a 15% late fee will be added.
 If your account falls into arrears, without payment arrangements being made, no further lessons will be given.
 If two lessons are missed due to lack of payment (with no payment arrangements in place), the student will be terminated with no further notice.